Boundaries and Encroachments

 Are there restrictions on tree cutting or pruning?

-Cutting, pruning or trimming of trees or plants on park property is not allowed EXCEPT by permit.
+Cutting, pruning or trimming of trees or plants on park property is not allowed.
 Trees are an invaluable asset to the beauty and health of our park system.
 Untrained "topping" or "chopping" to improve a view, or for any other reason, can permanently damage or kill a tree.
 In areas where trees are mature and reaching the end of their lifespan, the Department works with community groups to develop and implement reforestation projects.
 For more information please call the department's Green Seattle Program at 206-615-1046.
-If you have questions about view trimming or tree safety or want to obtain a tree cutting permit, please call the Department's Arborist at 206-386-1688.
+If you have questions about tree safety, please call the Department's Arborist at 206-386-1688.

 Is it OK to clear out low vegetation from park lands?